 From time to time the Authority has entered into interest rate hedge agreements ("swaps") with respect to certain of its outstanding variable rate Subordinated Bonds.
 The Authority currently has five swaps in effect, pursuant to which the Authority pays a fixed rate of interest in exchange for a floating rate of interest paid by the swap counterparty, and one swap with a forward starting date in 2030, pursuant to which the Authority will pay a fixed rate of interest in exchange for a floating rate of interest in exchange for a floating rate of interest to be paid by the swap counterparty.
 The floating rate of interest under three of the swaps is based on the SIFMA Municipal Swap Index, under two of the swaps is based on 67% of three-month LIBOR plus 13 basis points, and under one swap is based on 67% of one-month LIBOR.
-The counterparties to the swaps, the approximate outstanding notional amounts of the swaps as of March 1, 2011, the fixed rate payable or to be paid by the Authority under the swaps, and the year in which the swaps terminate are as follows: (i) Citigroup Financial Products, Inc., \$112.3 million, 3.994%, 2026; (ii) Morgan Stanley Capital Services Inc., \$74.88 million, 4.032%, 2026; (iii) Barclays Bank PLC, \$133.3 million, 4.12%, stepping up to 5.144% and 6.585%, in 2013 and 2019, respectively, 2030; (v) Goldman Sachs Capital Markets LP, \$232.69 million, 4.127%, 2015; and (vi) (commencing in 2030) Barclays Bank PLC, \$70.4 million, 6.585%, 2037.
+Two of the swaps include a credit support annex, but neither the Authority nor the applicable counterparty currently is required to post collateral thereunder.
+The counterparties to the swaps, the approximate outstanding notional amounts of the swaps as of September 1, 2011, the fixed rate payable or to be paid by the Authority under the swaps, and the year in which the swaps terminate are as follows: (i) Citigroup Financial Products, Inc., \$112.3 million, 3.994%, 2026; (ii) Morgan Stanley Capital Services Inc., \$74.88 million, 4.032%, 2026; (iii) Barclays Bank PLC, \$133.3 million, 4.12%, stepping up to 5.144% and 6.585%, in 2013 and 2019, respectively, 2030; (v) Goldman Sachs Capital Markets LP, \$190.15 million, 4.127%, 2015; and (vi) (commencing in 2030) Barclays Bank PLC, \$70.4 million, 6.585%, 2037.